 PORAT LOST THIS CASE DUE TO HIS OWN ARROGANCE

 Truth be told, Porat lost this case due to his own arrogance.
-The former dean not only steadfastly accused others of the fraud he masterminded and directed; he even had the audacity to file a $25 million defamation suit in May of 2019 against the university after it fired him.
+If he had quietly resigned after getting caught, the mess he created would likely be forgotten by now.
+But the former dean not only steadfastly accused others of the fraud he masterminded and directed; he even had the audacity to file a $25 million defamation suit in May of 2019 against the university after it fired him.
 That suit ultimately backfired on him, resulting in several depositions with other Temple officials, including O’Neill, who laid the blame for the fraud squarely on him.
+No less crucial, his own video deposition which caught him in outright lies, led federal prosecutors to investigate and ultimately hold him criminally responsible for the scandal.
 And then, after he was indicted by the government for the fraud, he insisted that he was innocent even as evidence piled up to consistently undermine his story that others were to blame for the mess he created.

 “The hope is that this case sends a message to other college and university administrators that there are real consequences to making representations that students and applicants rely on,” Assistant U.S. Attorney Mark B. Dubnoff said.
 “So many people turn to these rankings … to help them make informed decisions of where to go to college, graduate school, and it’s important that people are honest and fully truthful with the representations they make.”